 The Anglican Church in North America (ACNA) was founded during the summer of 2009.
 About 500 congregations, across the USA and Canada, came together to form an alternative Anglican denomination in North America; thereby keeping relationship with most Anglicans around the world.
 ACNA’s first archbishop, the Rt.
 Rev. Robert Duncan, set a goal to plant 1,000 new congregations in a 5 year period.
 Nearly 500 were achieved, several here in Virginia.
 Hundreds more are in the pipeline.
-There are now over 1,000 congregations with an attendance of 100,000 in the USA and Canada.
+There are now over 1,100 congregations in 31 Diocese with a Sunday attendance of 100,000 in the USA and Canada.
 ACNA has a strong missions focus in South America, Asia, Africa and the Middle East.

 What is DOMA?